TimFoe/BayesianLab/Bayes_OeAWSummerschool_Exercises_Solutions.md

 *β* ∼ *N*(**b**<sub>0</sub>, **B**<sub>0</sub>) Posterior inference can
 be performed by Gibbs sampling with data augmentation, see slides 91ff.

-1. Load the data and perform a short descriptive analysis.
+a.
+Load the data and perform a short descriptive analysis.

 HINT: Execute “library(MASS)” if you have not loaded the R-package MASS in the current R-session.